ShwethaSelma/Jacobi_cudaGraphs/guided_jacobiCudaGraphs_SYCLMigration/README.md

 The computation kernels can be scheduled using two alternative types of host function calls:

 1. Host function `JacobiMethodGpuCudaGraphExecKernelSetParams()`, which uses explicit CUDA Graph APIs
-2. Host function `JacobiMethodGpu()`, which uses regular CUDA API's to launch kernels.
+2. Host function `JacobiMethodGpu()`, which uses regular CUDA APIs to launch kernels.

 >  **Note**: Refer to [Workflow for a CUDA* to SYCL* Migration](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/cuda-sycl-migration-workflow.html#gs.s2njvh) for general information about the migration workflow.